Battery-ready solar Perth: how to future-proof your system without buying a battery now

 - SolaX X-Hybrid → SolaX T-BAT + broader third-party

 Note on Sungrow SH: The SH hybrid is the most common hybrid inverter in Perth.
-Its battery is locked to Sungrow SBR — you can't pair it with a BYD or Tesla battery later.
+Its battery is locked to Sungrow SBR.
+You can't pair it with a BYD or Tesla battery later.
 Check which battery brand you're likely to want before committing to a specific hybrid inverter.

 Option B: Install a string inverter now, AC-couple a battery later